reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../example/pages/NewsPage.dom.js
 ~~~

-When we define a page as two separate page objects, not only do we hydrate only what's necessary but we also only load the code necessary.
-That is because only the `.dom.js` page object is loaded in the browser and the `.html.js` page object is never used in the browser.
-For example, in our NewsPage we can see that the `NewsPage.dom.js` file only loads `` and not the (imaginary) KB heavy code ``.
+When we define a page with two separate page objects like this,
+not only do we hydrate only what's necessary but we also load only code that's necessary.
+Because, only the `.dom.js` page object is loaded in the browser and
+the `.html.js` page object is loaded in the browser.

+For example, in our NewsPage we can see that the `NewsPage.dom.js` file only loads `` and not the (imaginary) KB heavy ``.

+Beyond being able to define partial hydration,
-You can gain further control over what's happening in the browser by writing the browser entry code yourself (instead of using the browser entry code generated by Reframe.).
+you can gain further control over what's happening in the browser
+by writing the browser entry code yourself
+(instead of using the browser entry code generated by Reframe.).

 #### Custom Browser JavaScript